SinghLavanya/Customer_Segmentation-Analysis/README.md

            Individuals*

-  - Young customers with moderate incomes might be engaged with affordable or trend-based products.
+  - 🛒🛒Young customers with moderate incomes might be engaged with affordable or trend-based products.

 *Example - Fast Fashion Brands indulging in targeted marketing and loyalty              programs, along with student discounts.
          - Affordable subscription-based entertainment services.*